DevMarketer/LaravelEasyNav/README.md

 #### `navIsRoute($routeName, $activeClass)`

-This works exactly the same as `Nav::hasSegment()`.
+This works exactly the same as `Nav::isRoute()`.
 See the documentation above about how to use it.

 #### `navIsResource($resource, $prefix, $activeClass, $strictMode)`

-This works exactly the same as `Nav::hasSegment()`.
+This works exactly the same as `Nav::isResource()`.
 See the documentation above about how to use it.

 _Note: there is no helper function for the Nav::urlDoesContain() method.
 This method is too dangerous to be thrown around with a helper function._